maisunmonowar/bitrot/README.md

 This will calculate the md5 hash of all the files in the working directory and save them in the working directory.
 Also creates `foo.bar.frozen` from `foo.bar`. `foo.bar.frozen` is what you need incase of data corruption.

-# Check for file corruption
+## Check for file corruption

-`python3 checkBitRot.py`
+`python3 checkBitRot.py --path /path/to/target --updateJson`

+if you don't use --updateJson, additional calculation will happen in RAM and won't be saved.

 If everything is ok, the terminal will be blank.
 If anyfile has been changed/corrupted since recording the hash, it'll show up.

-# Recover the file
+## Recover the file
 To recover the file `foo.bar`, you must have `foo.bar.frozen`.
 Run
 ```
 melt.sh foo.bar.frozen > foo_recovered.bar
 ```

-# Scan and update file hash
+## Scan and update file hash

-# Add files to delete list
+## Add files to delete list

-# Delete the files which are in the 'list'
+`python3 garbageFileCollector.py --add file.foo` marks only the file as garbage.

+`python3 garbageFileCollector.py --addFolder /path/to/folder` marks whole folder as garbage.

+## Assited duplicate deleter

+There maybe a case, where you know you successfully backedup files. but this folder has duplicate files. use `python3 bitRotChecker.py --path /to/target/folder --deleteDuplicate` It will go through the folder. check against the json file, and if there is any file in the folder which is a duplicate of file already backup, it will be deleted.

+Example, maybe you have a folder in the pendrive.
+Likely be be copied from backup drive.

+## Delete garbage files.

+`python3 garbageFileCollector.py --cleanup /path/to/folder` Will delte only the 'garbage'

+`python3 garbageFileCollector.py --remove /path/to/folder` first add to the list. then delte everything.

+Note: Garbage files are like blacklist files.
+It won't care if there a backup.
+If the files is in the list, it will be deleted.

 # Limitation
-Copying pasting the 3 files everytime is a hassle.
-I'm working on something better.

 For some reason, png files cannot be recovered.
 In somecases, I see files with spaces in their filename does do so well.